Mean-field limits of Riesz-type singular flows

-We provide a proof of mean-field convergence of first-order dissipative or conservative dynamics of particles with Riesz-type singular interaction (the model interaction is an inverse power $s$ of the distance for any $0<s<d$) when assuming a certain regularity of the solutions to the limiting evolution equations.
+\textbf{Abstract.} \textit{We provide a proof of mean-field convergence of first-order dissipative or conservative dynamics of particles with Riesz-type singular interaction (the model interaction is an inverse power $s$ of the distance for any $0<s<d$) when assuming a certain regularity of the solutions to the limiting evolution equations.
 It relies on a modulated-energy approach, as introduced in previous works where it was restricted to the Coulomb and super-Coulombic cases.
-The method also allows us to incorporate multiplicative noise of transport type into the dynamics for the first time in this generality.
-It relies in extending functional inequalities of \cite{Serfaty2020, Rosenzweig2020spv, Serfaty2021} to more general interactions, via a new, robust proof that exploits a certain commutator structure.
+The method is also capable of incorporating multiplicative noise of transport type into the dynamics.
+It relies in extending functional inequalities of \cite{Serfaty2020, Rosenzweig2020spv, Serfaty2021} to more general interactions, via a new, robust proof that exploits a certain commutator structure. } 0.3cm